Skip to main content

 Good Agricultural Practices

-Good Agricultural Practices (GAP), which includes Good Handling Practices (GHP), was formally implemented by the USDA and FDA in 2002.
+Good Agricultural Practices (GAP), which include Good Handling Practices (GHP), were formally implemented by the USDA and FDA in 2002.
 GAP is a voluntary audit program designed to verify that produce is grown, packed, handled, and stored as safely as possible.
+A GAP certificate is one way to show that a farm follows food safety practices.
 There are different GAP audit protocols such as harmonized GAP, Global GAP, and Group GAP that may have slightly different requirements.
 GAP auditors come from private companies, state departments of agriculture, and USDA.
 For more information about the USDA GAP and GHP, visit the USDA GAP-GHA web page External link opens in new window or tab..

 Food Safety Plan

 Small farms that are not GAP certified should provide you with a food safety plan.
 If the grower does not have a food safety plan, they should develop one.
-The Community Alliance with Family Farmers (CAFF) Food Safety Plan Templates web page External link opens in new window or tab. has a sample Food Safety Template that is easy to complete.
+The Community Alliance with Family Farmers (CAFF) Food Safety Plan Templates web page External link opens in new window or tab. has a sample Food Safety Template and offers trainings, technical assistance and food safety resources for farmers. .

 Food Safety Toolkit

-The California Department of Food and Agriculture has a Farm to School Food Safety Toolkit External link opens in new window or tab.
+The California Department of Food and Agriculture has a Farm to School Food Safety Toolki External link opens in new window or tab.
 (PDF) that includes food safety guidelines for farmers, distributors, and schools.
-Schools can find excellent guidance for food safety when produce is grown in a school garden.
-It also covers food safety guidelines to make sure produce is safe when grown in a school garden and served in after school programs, taste testing, and food service operations.
+Schools can find best practices make sure produce is safe when grown in a school garden and served in after school programs, taste-tests, and food service operations.

 Policy Guidance